Cyril-Meyer/setup-tutorials/windows/docker-gpu-dl.md

 The following setup has been made on a Aurora R16 with Windows 11 pro (10.0.26100) and and RTX 4090 (driver version 572.83).
 I wanted to stay on windows 11 for proprietary driver reason, the computer is not officially linux compatible.

+The aim of the setup is to install a permanent Jupyterlab server which use the GPU.

 ## Prerequisites

 * NVIDIA drivers